-There are many reasons why a UNESCO World Heritage site is best discovered at handlebar level.
+There are many reasons why UNESCO World Heritage Sites are best discovered by bicycle.

 The steady pace of cycling allows you to access less touristed areas to gain a very unique and memorable perspective of an iconic site.
-Peddling under your own steam also lends itself to meeting locals, stopping for a chat or bite to eat along the way.
+Pedalling under your own steam also lends itself to meeting locals, stopping for a chat or a bite to eat along the way.

-With more than 1,000 awe-inspiring UNESCO World Heritage sites to visit, we’ve narrowed down some of our favourites to experience by bike.
+With more than 1,000 awe-inspiring UNESCO World Heritage Sites to visit, we’ve narrowed down some of our favourites to experience at handlebar level.